 After Hadrian inspected the military forces and installations in Germania Superior (see here), the Emperor visited the limes and the army troops of the neighbouring province of Raetia, now part of German Bavaria.
-At the time of Hadrian’s visit in AD 122, no legion was stationed in this area, but the province relied on its large auxiliaries units of mounted alae and infantry soldiers for protection.
+At the time of Hadrian’s visit in AD 122, no legion was stationed in this area.
+Still, the province relied on its large auxiliaries units of mounted alae and infantry soldiers for protection.

 The province of Raetia was established decades after the Roman military conquest under Drusus and Tiberius in 15 BC.
 It occupied an area north of the Alps, with two important highways running through it, one connecting Italy with the Danube River (the Via Claudia Augusta) and the other linking Gaul with the Balkan provinces.
 The limes in Raetia (part of the German-Raetian Limes, inscribed on the World Heritage List) extended from Lorch in Württemberg in Germany, then ran eastward to Hienheim near Regensburg on the Danube.
 From Eining (the site of Roman Fort Abusina), the eastern Raetian Limes followed the Danube as a typical river frontier (ripa) as far as the mouth of the Inn in Passau on the boundary of the province of Noricum.